 R2 Mechanism of Action

-Dr Joseph Tuscano, Professor of Medicine at UC Davis, explains how this immunotherapy combination has been shown to increase immune-mediated killing via ADCC and increase direct tumor apoptosis in FL and MZL cells in vitro.
+Dr Joseph Tuscano, Professor of Medicine at UC Davis, explains how this immunotherapy combination has been shown to increase immune-mediated killing via ADCC and increase direct tumor apoptosis in follicular lymphoma and marginal zone lymphoma cells in vitro.

 R2 Mechanism of Action

 REVLIMID (lenalidomide) in combination with a rituximab product is indicated for the treatment of adult patients with previously treated follicular lymphoma or marginal zone lymphoma.

 REVLIMID is not indicated and is not recommended for the treatment of patients with chronic lymphocytic leukemia (CLL) outside of controlled clinical trials.

 REVLIMID has a Boxed Warning for embryo-fetal toxicity, hematologic toxicity, and venous and arterial thromboembolism.

 Please see additional Important Safety Information for REVLIMID at the end of this video.